When your loved one leaves the forces, everything changes. Your routine, structure and community. Life shifts for the whole family.

 Mental health support

-• Provide you with information about Kooth, a 24/7 free, safe, and anonymous online mental health support platform for younger family members (aged 11–24).
+If you're looking for support for someone under the age of 18, we can provide you with information about Kooth, a 24/7 free, safe, and anonymous online mental health support platform for younger family members (aged 11–24).
+Kooth is accredited by the British Association for Counselling and Psychotherapy and is moderated by clinical professionals.

 • Getting started